Ford F-150 owners have reported 40 problems related to alternator/generator/regulator (under the electrical system category).

 See all problems of the 1998 Ford F-150.

-The car involved is a 2006 Ford F-150.
-The vehicle identification number (VIN) of the car was IFTPX14516_.
 The driver's side window regulator on my 2006 Ford f150 has broken three times, I was able to get two replaced under warranty, but the third time happened this last month, I am replacing it today.
 I believe from my experience, and from thousands of forum entries citing the same thing, that Ford should recall this part.
 This part is going to cost me approximately $400.
 00 to repair.
-The failure date was 05/01/2010.

 See all problems of the 2006 Ford F-150.